scionwest/ValidatableBase/README.md

 ValidatableBase
 ===============

 Model Validation for Universal WinRT Apps.
-Sincye Universal WinRT apps targeting Windows 8.1 and Windows Phone 8.1 lack built in, easy to use data Validation, I wrote a quick model object that can be used to add validation to your apps.
+Since Universal WinRT apps targeting Windows 8.1 and Windows Phone 8.1 lack built in, easy to use data Validation, I wrote a quick model object that can be used to add validation to your apps.

 An example model, providing validation making sure the name is not blank.